 Important: If any Public Folders at the Source are greater than 20GB, you must break these down into folders that are smaller than 20GB.
 To do this, you must work with BitTitan support to restructure your Public Folder hierarchy using PowerShell scripts provided by BitTitan.
 Click here to contact BitTitan Support.

 This is important because Public Folders that are larger than 20GB can automatically trigger automatic splitting of the Public Folder mailboxes on Office 365, which may cause the migration to fail.

 This step can take several days to complete, so allow time for this in your project plan.

 - Revert Organization Configuration to remote, to restore the access to the On-Premises Public Folders (this restores access to the on-premises Public Folders, for the Office 365 users).
 KB005464

 - Configure the administrator account being used for migration, to look at Office 365 folders by default, while all other Office 365 users look at On-Premises Public Folders (this is required for migration).
 KB005102

 - Create customer.
 KB005421

-- Create the Source and Destination endpoints.
-(Select Exchange Server Public Folder for the source endpoint, and Office 365 for the destination endpoint.)
+- Create the Source and Destination Endpoints.
+(Select Exchange Server Public Folder for the Source Endpoint, and Office 365 Public Folders for the Destination Endpoint.)
 KB005427

 - Add Public Folders.
 To understand how pricing works, refer to KB004863.